RetroDECK/ES-DE/USERGUIDE-DEV.md

 **3D box images** _(ScreenScraper only)_

-These are only used for generating miximages.
+3D image of box/case.

 **Physical media images** _(ScreenScraper only)_

 Images of cartridges, diskettes, tapes, CD-ROMs etc. that were used to distribute the games.
-These are only used for generating miximages.

 **Fan art images**

 Fan art.
-These can get quite large so if you don't need them then disable this option to speed up the scraping process.

 **Game manuals** _(ScreenScraper only)_